ijozwiak/magento2-gulpfile/README.md

            ]
          }
         };

-src:  Array of theme and modules you want to compile in format "vendor/<Vendor>/<Module-name>"
+src:  Array of theme and modules you want to compile

 dest: Path in pub/static of your theme